The Wisconsin Army Cadets is a military career exploration program for young men and women ages 13-20 years old.

 Upon joining the program, a Recruit is expected to attend monthly weekend drills.
 After completing a very challenging four day Basic Cadet Training held annually in October, a Recruit earns the title of Cadet, and the right to wear the modified Army uniform, excel through the ranks and hold leadership roles.
 During monthly weekend drills Cadets develop self confidence, mental and physical discipline, leadership, teamwork and communication skills in an environment where hard work and accountability are the standard.
 We strive to live by the Cadet Core Values of Loyalty, Duty, Respect, Selfless Service, Honor, Integrity and Personal Courage.

-Drill weekend begins with first formation mid-dat Saturday.
+Drill weekend begins with first formation mid-day Saturday.
 Examples of high-speed, hands on training include Field Training Exercises, Water Survival, First Aid & CPR, Squad Tactics, MOUT, Map Reading & Land Navigation, Weapons Familiarization & Qualification and helicopter orientation flights.
-Training takes place at the WI Army National Guard Armory in Appleton or at an appropriate offsite location.
+Training takes place at the WI Army National Guard Armory, 625 Sunset Drive, Plymouth, WI, or at an appropriate offsite location.
 Cadets sleep overnight at the Armory, rising early Sunday morning for PT, hygiene time and chow.
 Drill ends with final formation mid-day Sunday.

 Come Check Us Out!